 3. Credit by examination.
 Credit will be granted for selected national exams in accordance with the recommendations of the ACE College Credit Recommendation Service.
 In some cases, NOVA faculty have reviewed standardized examinations and made recommendations about specific NOVA courses to which the underlying education is equivalent; those recommendations are listed in this manual.
 In addition, NOVA has prepared exams (called ABLE exams) for selected courses to validate learning achieved through work-related experience, formal education, etc.

 NOTE: If you are already enrolled in a course that has an ABLE exam option, and you pass the exam, it is your responsibility to drop the course prior to the Census Date if you wish to qualify for a refund.

 4. Credit for life experiences.
-Students may obtain credit for life experiences by developing portfolios through the Prior Learning Activity for Credit Evaluation (PLACE) program.
+Students may obtain credit for life experiences by developing portfolios through NOVA’s Prior Learning Activity for Credit Evaluation (PLACE) program.
 PLACE is for adults who have gained college-level learning through work, volunteer activities, participation in civic assignments, travel, independent study, and similar life experiences.

 NOTE: NOVA no longer gives credit for articulated secondary school courses.